Atom-iQ/framework/README.md

   > The choice should depend on the situation, but **TypeScript** is recommended in most cases and is the **iQ CLI** default
   > choice (`typescript` option is `true` by default).
 For a small and short-term projects, **JavaScript** could be enough.

-### Rendering architecture (Atom-iQ RVD) & Reactive programming
+### Rendering architecture (Atom-iQ RVD)
-**Atom-iQ** is based on the **Reactive Virtual DOM** architecture (concept) - new `DOM` rendering solution, made for performance and scalability.
-It's using **atomic, synchronous or asynchronous non-blocking rendering** - every UI update is independent, don't touch other parts of **Reactive Virtual DOM** and **DOM** and could be cancelled anytime.
-Unlike **Virtual DOM** libraries, **Atom-iQ** isn't doing updates in context of the **Component** and its subtree, but in context of single state field and single Element or prop.
+**Atom-iQ** is based on the **Reactive Virtual DOM** architecture (concept) - new `DOM` rendering solution, made for performance and scalability - it's based on **Virtual DOM** and the *Observer pattern*.
+In **Reactive Virtual DOM**, every value that's changing in runtime, has to be Observable.
+It's using Observers in **Reactive Virtual DOM** nodes, instead of reconciliation (**Virtual DOM** diffing).
+It's using atomic, synchronous or asynchronous non-blocking rendering - every UI update is independent, don't touch other parts of **Reactive Virtual DOM** and **DOM**, and could be cancelled anytime.
+Unlike **Virtual DOM** libraries, **Atom-iQ** isn't doing updates in context of the Component and its subtree, but in context of single state field and single connected node or prop.
 In example:

 ```jsx
 import { useState } from '@atom-iq/core'